 - Human Capital

 - Stakeholder Opposition

 - Corporate Behaviour

-Step 3: Companies are then ranked on their ESG rating, and the top 50% of companies (based on market capitalisation) in each industry and geographical region are selected for the MSCI ESG World Leaders Index.
+Step 3: After the companies are ranked on their ESG rating, the top scoring companies (representing 50% cumulative market capitalisation from the MSCI World Index) in each industry and geographical region are selected for the MSCI ESG World Leaders Index.